rune-m/inf226-assignment2/README.md

 ### Comments

 We also found that the implementation of the bearer token was quite problematic.
 The token was not encrypted and could therefore be picked up by some packet sniffer.
 In this application we use session cookies and have not focused on the bearer token implementation.
 When looking into it we realized it was quite hard to test as the application always used session cookies and never used the bearer token logic.
 Another thing which is not addresses is logic to handle DDOS like IP based rate limiting.
-This is quite complicated and therefore not implemented
+This is quite complicated and therefore not implemented.
+We have not implemented anything https-related (except setting secure on cookie), as this is complicated and we were told that we could assume https was configured.

 ## Features of our application